bitwarden/help/_articles/providers/getting-started-providers.md

 As the creator of the Provider, you'll be automatically given [Provider Admin]({{site.baseurl}}/provider-users/#provider-user-types) status, allowing you to fully manage all aspects of the Provider and all [Client Organizations](#client-organizations).

-Now, begin adding your employees as [Service Users]({{site.baseurl}}/article/provider-users/#provider-user-types), which will allow them to create and fully adminster all Client Organizations but not manage the Provider itself:
+Now, begin adding your employees as [Service Users]({{site.baseurl}}/article/provider-users/#provider-user-types), which will allow them to fully administer all Client Organizations but create new ones or manage the Provider itself:

 1. **Invite Users**.
 From the Provider Portal {% icon fa-sliders %} **Manage** tab, invite users as Service Users (or invite additional Provider Admins):